 What To Do With Leftover Fish

 To store leftovers, place the fish in an airtight container for up to two days.
-You can reheat it in a small hot skillet with a little unsalted butter (or the basil butter sauce) for 2 minutes.

-Try These Easy Fish Recipes:
+Try These Easy Fish Recipes

 - Oven Roasted Mahi Mahi with Old Bay